-Integrated data platform (IDP): a framework and/or institutions where smart mobility data are integrated in order to serve various constituencies (public good, business, consumers, citizens) simultaneously.
+Integrated Data Platform (IDP): a framework and/or institutions where smart mobility data are integrated in order to serve various constituencies (public good, business, consumers, citizens) simultaneously.

-Data controller: the person or entity that exercises control over data and defines the purpose for and the manner in which data is processed.
+Data Controller: the person or entity that exercises control over data and defines the purpose for and the manner in which data is processed.

-Data environment: The data environment is defined by four characteristics18: 1) the agents who have access to the data; 2) any other data to which the data can easily be linked (involving the degree of potential re-identification); 3) the governance of the data; and 4) the infrastructure used to store it, including hardware, representation languages and cybersecurity measures.
+Data Environment: the data environment is defined by four characteristics21: 1) the agents who have access to the data; 2) any other data to which the data can easily be linked (involving the degree of potential re-identification); 3) the governance of the data; and 4) the infrastructure used to store it, including hardware, representation languages and cybersecurity measures.
 Data may be held in a range of data environments - which together constitute a 'data situation'.
 Data controllers need to be able to map and understand data environments and the data situation.

-Data trust: proven and trusted frameworks and agreements that will ensure exchanges of data are secure and mutually beneficial.
-A data trust may include an integrated data platform (IPD).
-An IDP may or may not be part of a data trust.
+Data Trust: proven and trusted frameworks and agreements that will ensure that exchanges of data are secure and mutually beneficial.
+A data trust may include an IDP; an IDP may or may not be part of a data trust.